Institute of Contemporary Art, Miami

 Backstory and Context

-The ICA was designed by Spanish architects María José Aranguren and José González Gallegos, who are no strangers to designing for the arts.
-The front of ICA Miami is similar to the ABC Museum in Madrid.
+Thanks to generosity of auto magnate Norman Braman, ICA Miami is now located in a new 37,500-square-foot building – split between 20,000 square feet of gallery space and 15,000 square feet of garden patio.
+The structure was designed by Spanish architects María José Aranguren and José González Gallegos, who are no strangers to designing for the arts.
+The front of ICA Miami is similar to the ABC Museum in Madrid, also designed by the architects.
 Other notable buildings by Aranguren and Gallegos are the National Visual Arts Center in Madrid and the Archaeological Museum of Córdoba.
-Designing ICA Miami was the Spanish firm’s first venture into the US.
+Designing ICA Miami was the Spanish firm’s first venture into the United States (US).
 The firm aimed to create an integrated experience for the visitor, which combines modern art and architecture, as well as some striking views of the Miami cityscape.

 Fazzare, Elizabeth.
 Meet the Architects Behind Miami’s Newest Art Space.
 Architectural Digest.
 November 24, 2017.
 Accessed May 13, 2018. https://www.architecturaldigest.com/story/ica-miami-newest-art-space.